groq/deployment/docker/readme.md

 - GroqWare Developer Packages (common and devtools) for the operating system of your container.

 ## Build Docker and Run
-Ensure you have the GroqWare debian package in the same location as the provided Dockerfile, then build your docker image:
+Ensure you have the GroqWare *.deb or .rpm* packages in the same location as the provided Dockerfile, then build your docker image:

 ```bash
 $docker build --tag groq-devel-{os}:{sdk_ver} --file Dockerfile.{os} .